The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Asymptotic Properties

 \subsubsection{The Stationary Bootstrap}

 The asymptotic null distribution presented in Theorem \ref{theorem:lim-p} depends on nuisance parameters.
-To estimate the critical values from the limiting distribution we could use nonparametric estimation, but that may suffer from a slow convergence rate.
-We address this issue by using the stationary bootstrap (SB) of Politis and Romano (1994).
-The SB is a block bootstrap method with blocks of random lengths.
-The SB resample is strictly stationary conditional on the original sample.
+We suggest to estimate the critical values by the stationary bootstrap of Politis and Romano (1994).
+The stationary bootstrap is a block bootstrap method with blocks of random lengths.
+The stationary bootstrap resample is strictly stationary conditional on the original sample.